 Children need to be taught how to control what they can, and to always have a healthy respect for boundaries and Mother Nature.
 School camps that are substantial, well prepared and challenging are the perfect vehicle for this type of learning.
 They are structured, they explicitly teach skills and they allow for lots of little successes.
 These ongoing successes are reinforcing and powerful.

 Kids are more capable than you think

 When teachers take kids on camps we are always surprised by what they are capable of.
 Though we are never as surprised as they are.
 Watching a thirteen-year-old girl abseiling down a sheer cliff is wonderful, nearly as wonderful as seeing the smile that doesn’t leave her face for hours.
 That’s the face of triumph.
-Obviously it’s not all about adrenalin sports.
+Obviously, it’s not all about adrenaline sports.
 It is equally as exciting to see a teenager perform in her first dance showcase in front of a large audience, standing up to a bully for the first time, or nailing a public speaking task.
 Those are the memories that will inform our kids’ futures.
 They are the “I can do it” moments.

 Does fear feel a lot like excitement?

 Fear is a physical response designed to keep us safe.
 The problem is when it becomes confused with excitement.
 Some children have very sheltered lives.
 They have experienced a lot of joy but not a lot of excitement.
 Therefore, when they do feel it they get a bit wary.
 We need to talk to them about the physical feelings of excitement…fluttering in the stomach, a raised pulse, dilated pupils but no feeling of doom.
 Explain also that a little bit of fear in a controlled situation is healthy.